Municipal Court, TX

 Education and Experience:

 Must have a valid Driver’s license by date of hire.

 Must obtain a valid Texas Driver's license within 90 days of hire.

 Personal computer, including spreadsheet and word processing software; central Municipal Court computer system; telephone; 10-key calculator; typewriter; copy and fax machines.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is frequently required to sit, talk, and hear.
-The employee is required to walk; use hands and fingers, handle, feel and operate objects, tools, or controls; and reach with hands and arms.
+While performing the duties of this job, the employee is frequently required to sit, talk and hear.
+The employee is occasionally required to walk; use hands to finger, handle, feel or operate objects, tools, or controls; and reach with hands and arms.

 The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision and the ability to adjust focus.